hypernumbers/learn_elisp_the_hard_way/contents/learning-elisp.rst

 How This Book Teaches eLisp
 ---------------------------

-This book teaches eLisp throught the medium of Emacs.
+This book teaches eLisp through the medium of Emacs.
 Emacs has a *scratch* window in which arbitrary eLisp expressions can be evaluated.
 Initial lessons will use the *scratch* window.
 Later lessons will move on to creating external lisp files and loading them into Emacs to use them.